ShinyiOuyang/cse15l-lab-reports/lab-report-1-week-2.md

 ## Trying Some Commands
 Once you have access to the remote computer, try some commands!

-Here's what I got when I used the `cat` commands
+Here's what I got when I used the `cat` command.
 ![command 1](lab1/catCommand.png)

 ## Moving Files with scp